Mumble-SRL/MBurger-PHP-SDK/README.md

 #### 3.3.2 Pagination

-To use pagination in functions that returns a list of elements use the modifiers `skip($skip)` and `take($take)`.
+To use pagination in functions that returns a list of items use the modifiers `skip(int $skip)` and `take(int $take)`.
 Example:

     $response = (new MBurger())->skip(5)->take(50)->getSections(100);

 Defaults are 0 and 25.
-The response will include a meta field containing the info for pagination, like total elements and actual index.
+The response will include a meta field containing the info for pagination, like total items and actual index.

 #### 3.3.3 Including